 West Pennine Moors

-Spread across a small portion of Lancashire and Greater Manchester, the West Pennine Moors is a relatively compact area of moorlands packed with natural and historical attractions.
-These 11 West Pennine Moors walks are packed full of glorious scenery of the moorlands, rolling hills and countryside with reservoirs, waterfalls, ruins and monuments to enjoy.
-If you’re looking to avoid the crowds of busier national parks in North West England and tackle some gentler walks, we recommend visiting the West Pennine Moors.
+These 12 West Pennine Moors walks, discussed in this guide, are packed full of glorious scenery of the moorlands, rolling hills and countryside with reservoirs, waterfalls, ruins and monuments to enjoy.
+If you’re looking to avoid the crowds of busier national parks in North West England and want to tackle some gentler walks, we recommend visiting the West Pennine Moors.

 To get the ball rolling, we recommend that you select two or three of these walks to enjoy over a day or a weekend.
 Hopefully, after a taste of the West Pennine Moors, you’ll be stoked to revisit the list, pick a few more, and visit again!

-1. Holcombe Hill and Bull Hill Loop
+1. Peel Tower, Holcombe Hill and Bull Hill Loop

 - Type: Loop

-- Distance: 8.8km
+- Distance: 8.8km (5.5 miles)

 - Time: 2 hours